electrovir/element-vir/README.md

 ### Element definition as style selector

-Functional element definitions can be used in the `css` tagged template just like in the `html` tagged template.
+Declarative element definitions can be used in the `css` tagged template just like in the `html` tagged template.
 This will be replaced by the element's tag name:

 <!-- example-link: src/readme-examples/my-simple-app-with-styles-and-interpolated-selector.element.ts -->